shawlu95/Syll2Vec-A-Phonetic-Approach-in-NLP/README.md

 In conclusion, the topic of syllable embedding is severely lacking attention in the English language NLP literature, because English is widely regarded as a non-agglutinated language the way Korean and Arabic are.
 However, English language has evolved to incorporates variety of foreign words (from French, German, Latin etc.), many of which retained their native spelling but adopted English phonemes.
 Syllable embedding has the potential to capture the phonetic similarity between those words with peculiar spelling, in a way that morphology based embedding cannot.

 #### Acknowledgments
 I'd like to thank all Stanford University CS224N teaching staff for all the resources and support that make this project possible.
-I'm taking this course P/NP, but enjoyed the learning process very much, and ended up learning more than I could expect.

 #### References
 [1] 2017.R-Net:MachineReadingComprehensionwithSelf-MatchingNetworksNaturalLanguage Computing Group, Microsoft Research Asia